Finture/Flowee-BPMS-Docs/content/user-guide/camunda-bpm-run.md

 ### Process engine plugin registration

-Camunda 7 provides a process engine plugin mechanism to enable users to add and adjust process engine features by extending the process engine configuration.
+Flowee BPMS provides a process engine plugin mechanism to enable users to add and adjust process engine features by extending the process engine configuration.
 You can use plugins developed by Camunda, or by third-party developers.